Skip to main content

 How much does it cost to build a marketplace like Amazon?

-A multi-vendor marketplace MVP costs $120,000-$180,000 and takes 24-32 weeks to build.
-A full-featured platform with advanced search, seller analytics, and logistics integration runs $180,000-$350,000.
-The product catalog and search engine alone account for 20-25% of total build cost.
+A multi-vendor marketplace MVP runs $120,000-$180,000 and takes 24-32 weeks.
+A full-featured platform with advanced search, seller analytics, and logistics integration lands at $180,000-$350,000.
+Worth knowing: the product catalog and search engine alone eat up 20-25% of the total build cost.

 How long does it take to build a multi-vendor marketplace?